 Difficulties were experienced in overcoming certain cultural issues.
 Leyland has apparently always lacked adequate facilities for its youth therefore certain areas have traditionally been meeting places where the youth congregate in large numbers and in more recent times engaged in underage drinking.
-This became apparent when the youths were spoken to at the 'Hotspot' areas.
+This became apparent when the youths were spoken to at the 'Hotspot1 areas.

-There is also an apparent acceptance on behalf of parents that their children are drinking underage but 'that's what kids do these days', or alternatively 'I used to do the same at their age and it never did me any harm', these beliefs are borne out with reports of youths in possession of alcohol being dropped of by parents at Hotspot areas.
+There is also an apparent acceptance on behalf of parents that their children are drinking underage but 'that's what kids do these days', or alternatively 'I used to do the same at their age and it never did me any harm'.
+Confirmation comes from reports of youths in possession of alcohol being dropped of by parents at Hotspot areas.